Xela101/Ellipsity/README.md

 # Ellipsity
-A JavaScript library that Ellipsis multiline text that overflows its container.
+A JavaScript library that will Ellipsis text that overflows its container.
 Simple, Fast, Powerful!

 *Will dynamically ellipsis multiline text regardless of the amount of lines the text contains to the size of its parent container.